 Despite its tendency to grow on tree trunks and dapple over surrounding garden plants, Peperomia is not considered to be an invasive species.

-If you look after the plant well and water properly, this perennial epiphyte won’t give any trouble.
+If you look after the plant well and water properly (no waterlogged soil), this perennial epiphyte won’t give you any trouble.

 However, poor plant care often leads to the appearance of raised, scab-like protrusions on the leaves.